Kaprizov scores in OT in NHL debut, lifts Wild over Kings

 LOS ANGELES (AP) — Kirill Kaprizov scored his first NHL goal with 1:13 remaining in overtime and finished with three points as the Minnesota Wild rallied for a 4-3 victory over the Los Angeles Kings in the season opener for both teams Thursday night.

 The 23-year-old Russian scored on a breakaway, putting the puck past Los Angeles goaltender Jonathan Quick.
-Kaprizov, who is the third Russian-born player to make his NHL debut with the Wild, also had a pair of assists.
+Kaprizov, the third Russian-born player to make his NHL debut with the Wild, also had a pair of assists.
 He was a fifth-round selection by Minnesota in 2015 before signing a two-year, entry-level contract last summer.

+“He gets a puck on a break and you see what he does,” said defenseman Matt Dumba, who had an assist.
+“Everyone who’s watching the game can see that he’s a special talent and that’s why they call him Dolla Dolla Bill Kirill.”

+According to Sportradar, Kaprizov became the fourth Russian rookie to have three or more points in his first NHL game.
+Anaheim’s Stanislav Chistov had a goal and three assists in his 1992 debut, while Calgary’s Sergei Makarov in 1990 and Edmonton’s Ilya Byakin in 1993 each had a goal and two assists.

 Minnesota trailed 3-1 after two periods before rallying.
 Jonas Brodin, Victor Rask and Marcus Foligno also scored for the Wild.
 Cam Talbot made 32 saves in his Minnesota debut.